AAhusk/CS314_Website/team/sprint1.md

 * All commits include a task/issue number.
 * Someone else approves and merges commits, you may not merge your own changes.
-* No commits to master
+* No commits to master.

 ## Plan